gioui-plugins/gio-plugins/auth/README.md

 That package requires to register your app on each provider (Apple/Google) and need to define the appropriate information (like AppID, AppName, RedirectURL and your signing key).
 Each provider has its own requirements, and you should follow the instructions below.
-If you are not using this package as Plugin (you are not using `gioauth.ListenOp`), then you need to call `ProcessCustomSchemeCallback` manually, when new URL is received.
+If you are not using this package as Plugin, then you need to call `ProcessCustomSchemeCallback` manually, when new URL is received.

 It's out of scope of this package to explain how to register your app on each provider.